1 IN 2

 Michèle Williams, Chair, Finance, Risk and Audit Committee

-We would like to thank the many individuals and organisations who have generously donated, fundraised or volunteered their time to support Cancer Council Victoria’s work.
+We would like to thank the many individuals and organisations who have generously donated, left a gift in their Will, fundraised or volunteered their time to support Cancer Council Victoria’s work.
 Our work would not be possible without our supporters.
-Below are just some of the many Victorians who have made significant contributions to cancer research, prevention and support in 2022.
+Below are just some of the many Victorians who have made significant contributions to cancer research, prevention and support.

 Transformational Gifts